-Cultural factors

-Sexist views and the idea that men can have more power over women and children, results in abuse being used to maintain this power.
+Cultural Factors Legal Factors Political Factors Sexist views and the idea that men can have more power over women and children, results in abuse being used to maintain this power.
 Gender stereotypes reinforce this inequality and creates an acceptance of violence and abuse.

-For example, sexist attitudes like believing men must be tough, strong, and always in control can result in them exerting control over a partner or family member.
-These attitudes are harmful to all genders.

-Legal factors

 Although abuse is illegal, sadly we see many victims blamed for the abuse and low sentences for abusers.
 This results in low reporting and abuse being allowed to continue.

-For example, rape convictions remain low and have got worse in recent years, with only 1.6% cases nationally leading to conviction in 2020.
+The under-representation of women and minority groups in power and politics means they have fewer opportunities to shape the discussion and to affect changes in policy, or to adopt measures to end VAWG.
+For example: Sexist attitudes like believing men must be tough, strong, and always in control can result in them exerting control over a partner or family member.
+These attitudes are harmful to all genders.
+For example: Rape convictions remain low and have got worse in recent years, with only 1.6% nationally leading to conviction in 2020.
 Survivors have told us that this sends a terrible message that rapists can 'get away with it' and allows abuse to continue.

-Political factors

-The under-representation of women and minority groups in power and politics means they have fewer opportunities to shape the discussion and to affect changes in policy, or to adopt measures to end VAWG.

-For example, rape in marriage only became a criminal offence in 1991 and coercive control only became an offence in 2015.
+For example: Rape in marriage only became a criminal offence in 1991 and coercive control only became an offence in 2015.
 Both happened because of lobbying by women's groups.

-Other factors

 We also know that experiences of racism, classism, ageism, homophobia, transphobia, and ableism can make people more vulnerable to abuse and they may face additional barriers in accessing support.
 We know that disabled people including those with mental ill health are twice as likely to experience abuse and 80% of trans people have experienced emotional, sexual, or physical abuse from a partner or ex-partner.
 The Oxford dictionary defines Intersectionality as "the interconnected nature of social categorisations such as race, class, and gender, regarded as creating overlapping and interdependent systems of discrimination or disadvantage".
 It can also give some people advantage and opportunities that others don't have access to.
 Our strategy recognises the need for an intersectional approach which understands the barriers people face and how these connect with each other and with their experiences of abuse.